E4S

 Does the relationship between the graphs of ADUin and ADUout make sense in terms of the circuit?

-The Mu Plotter is very convenient but not very flexible.
+The Plotter is very convenient but not very flexible.
+See this video for more details.
 For example, you cannot set the vertical range.
-You can drag the borders between the Mu editor panels to give the graph more space.
+You can drag the borders between the editor panels to give the graph more space.
 You have now created a crude (and slow) function generator and oscilloscope for under $10!

 A Non-linear Circuit